Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 **PCRs** = Platform Configuration Registers - a register that contains a SHA1 hash and is used to accumulate “measurements”

-**Binding** - binds data to a certain value of the PCR.
+**Binding** - (may be wrong? prob sealing) binds data to a certain value of the PCR.
 Then the TPM can only decrypt (unseal) if the PCR value(s) is the same as when encryption happened (seal)

+Binding is encrypting data using a the public key of a bind key.
+If the bind key is non-migratable the encrypted data is binded to the TPM where the secret portion of the bind key resides.

 **Key blob** - (EK+SRK)*.
 Only EK+SRK stored inside TPM, others stored outside using the public key of storage parent key and loaded internally as needed during processing.
 The encrypted object is called a key blob.
 When a key € (EK+SRK)\* is generated we get a key blob.

 **SHIM** -

 **Hypervisors** - hardware w/ OS on top.
 Hypervisor is virtual instance of hardware.
 Aka virtual machine manager.
 Basically VM?
 Yeah, probs.
-Cmp Hyper-V as virtualization in Windows.
+Cmp Hyper-V as virtualization in Windows. **(!)
+Hypervisor = VMM = Virtual Machine Manager**

 **Geo-fencing** - prove that computing is performed inside a geographical area.
 E. g. policy in certain countries w/ medical computations that should be done inside of the country.